 During 2019, the Company has recorded certain reserve based earn out entitlements as financial assets at fair value through profit or loss.
-These are due from certain shareholders in Pearl Petroleum as considerations which were contingent upon proving up additional reserves in Pearl Petroleum.
-The Company has filed claims in February 2020, along with Crescent Petroleum, against MOL Hungarian Oil and Gas Public Limited Company (MOL) and OMV Upstream International GMBH (OMV) to recover reserve based earn out payments claimed to be due to the Company in accordance with the terms of the Sale and Purchase Agreement entered into between the Parties in 2009.
-The Company received the final awards in both the arbitration from the London Court of International Arbitration.
+These are due from certain shareholders in Pearl Petroleum as considerations which were contingent upon proving additional reserves in Pearl Petroleum.
+The Company has filed claims in February 2020, along with Crescent Petroleum, against MOL Hungarian Oil and Gas Public Company (MOL) and OMV Upstream International GMBH (OMV) to recover reserve based earn out payments claimed to be due to the Company in accordance with the terms of the Sale and Purchase Agreement entered into between the Parties in 2009.
+The Company received the final awards in both the arbitration from the London Court of International Arbitration during 2022 and 2023.
 The arbitration panel dismissed the claims and ruled that the Company is not entitled to the earn-out payments, consequently the carrying value of earn out payment was written off during 2022.

-In addition, as part of the settlement agreement with RWE Supply & Trading GmbH ("RWE") the Company is entitled to and has recognised certain confined payments which are due only in case and in the amount dividends are distributed to RWE by Pearl (based on RWE's 10% equity in Pearl).
-During the year, the Company has received an amount of USD 16 million towards such confined payments.
+As part of the settlement agreement with RWE Supply & Trading GmbH ("RWE") the Company is entitled to and has recognised certain confined payments which are due only in case and in the amount dividends are distributed to RWE by Pearl (based on RWE's 10% equity in Pearl).
+During the year, the Company did not receive any amount towards such confined payments.